CarlSargunar/Umbraco-Docker-Workshop/2-Simple-Umbraco-Container.md

 # Copy the published output to the final running image
 COPY --from=build /app/publish .

-# Copy the media items to the final running image
-COPY ./wwwroot/media ./wwwroot/media

 # Set the entrypoint to the web application
 ENTRYPOINT ["dotnet", "SimpleContainer.dll"]
 ```